 Oddly satisfying videos of a haircut technique called surface cutting have been floating around—and we're here to demystify the term.
-You're most likely used to getting your hair trimmed every few months so as to remove split ends from lightening, heat styling, and product usage.
-That takes care of the ends, but what about the dry flyaways and split hairs along the length of your hair?
+You're most likely used to getting your hair trimmed every few months to remove split ends from bleaching, heat styling, and product usage.
+That takes care of the ends, but what about the dry flyaways and split hairs along the shaft of your hair?
 Enter: surface cutting, the method of removing dead hairs and brittle pieces on the hair shaft.
-We tapped Cherilyn Farris, master hairstylist and colorist based out of Los Angeles and Kansas City, to enlighten us on the technique for healthy hair all-over and shine that your hair is desperately missing.
+We tapped Cherilyn Farris, master hairstylist and colorist based out of Los Angeles and Kansas City, to enlighten us on the technique for healthy hair that your mane is desperately missing.

 A surface cut, also called dusting, is a technique/style of cutting that helps remove split ends and unhealthy flyaways without removing length or affecting the thickness of the hair.
 The only true way to stop split hairs from continuing to split is to cut them.
 So the surface haircut is a way to promote healthy hair growth.
 The most common method of surface cutting is by slightly bending the hair and snipping off the flyaways that flip away from the section.